Funding & Research Organizations

 DBT, under the Ministry of Science and Technology, gives a new impetus to the development of the field of modern biology and biotechnology in India.
 DBT has promoted and accelerated the pace of development of biotechnology in India and is a key partner of the UK and other international agencies.
 DBT has made significant achievements in the growth and application of biotechnology in the broad areas of agriculture, health care, animal sciences, environment, and industry.

-The Secretariat of Agriculture, Livestock, Rural Development, Fisheries and Food of Mexico promotes a policy, that assists producers to improve their production practices, to exploit more efficiently the competitive advantages of Mexico’s agricultural, livestock and fisheries sectors, and to integrate the economic activities from rural areas into larger productive chains.
-SAGARPA’s objectives are: to foster human resources development and patrimonial standards of Mexican citizens living in rural and coastal areas; to supply domestic markets with nutritious, healthy, safe and affordable foods produced in Mexico; to increase producer’s income by promoting Mexico’s presence in global markets; to promote value adding processes and the production of bio-fuels; to stop and reverse deterioration of ecosystems, safe water, and preserve soils and biodiversity; and to conduct the harmonic development of rural territories through coordinated actions and consensus building with all actors and agents in the rural society.
+The Ministry of Agriculture and Rural Development of Mexico promotes a policy, that assists producers to improve their production practices, to exploit more efficiently the competitive advantages of Mexico’s agricultural, livestock and fisheries sectors, and to integrate the economic activities from rural areas into larger productive chains.
+SADERS’s objectives are: to foster human resources development and patrimonial standards of Mexican citizens living in rural and coastal areas; to supply domestic markets with nutritious, healthy, safe and affordable foods produced in Mexico; to increase producer’s income by promoting Mexico’s presence in global markets; to promote value adding processes and the production of bio-fuels; to stop and reverse deterioration of ecosystems, safe water, and preserve soils and biodiversity; and to conduct the harmonic development of rural territories through coordinated actions and consensus building with all actors and agents in the rural society.

 Consultative Group for International Agricultural Research